HyperTars/Smart-Door-Authentication-System/README.md

 # Smart-Door-Authentication

-- Smart Door Authentication is an AWS-based serverless cloud background project that
+- Smart Door Authentication is an AWS-based serverless cloud application that
     - Live streams the video at the smart door
     - Performs facial recognition analysis to identify faces on the video stream from the smart door
     - Cross-compares with the face in the known visitor library and gets similarity